jeghers/playgen/README.md

     * Configurable deferral of duplicate song titles
     * Configurable deferral of duplicate song artists
 * Automatic songlist generation for a directory full of song files
-* Uses MySQL to store playlist options (the songs themselves go in text files)
+* Uses MySQL to store playlist options (the songs themselves are listed in text files)
 * Can be made to fall back on JSON text file for playlist options in case DB is not used

 ## **Prerequisites**